 [Your Name, class year]

 Divest Ed: National organization training and leading student divestment movements.
 Has helped Divest Carleton with resources and advice.

 MN350: Minnesota chapter of 350.org, which founded the college fossil fuel divestment movement.
 MN350 works toward a clean-energy future and incorporates social justice into its framework.

-Cannon River Watershed Partnership: Partners with local farmers and volunteers to keep the Cannon River, which flows through Northfield, clean and healthy.
+Clean River Partners: Partners with local farmers and volunteers to keep the Cannon River, which flows through Northfield, clean and healthy.